evensolberg/gather/README.md

 Currently, using `zsh` on the Mac, the program exits with an error if one of the `<FILE>` arguments isn't found (ie. `*.jpg *.jpeg *.png` - `*.jpeg` not found).
 This is due to how this is handled in the shell.

-You can work around this by using the following command: `setopt NO_NOMATCH`
+You can work around this by using the following command: `setopt NO_MATCH`